CharlotteGore/Cassette-Express/README.md

 #Cassette Express

+Status:
+-10th/5/2012 Am now able to turn a request for a specific javascript file or directory into a list of required files to be sorted.
+This version, unlike the original spike, is immune to circular references!
+Work: Justified.
+Not long to go now...
-Status: 9th/5/2012 Still a little way away from being a working piece of software :(
+-9th/5/2012 Still a little way away from being a working piece of software :(

 In the process of porting a portion of Andrew Davey's [Cassette]https://github.com/andrewdavey/cassette to Node.js.
 This repo is basically the work in progress.